Physical Quantities, Scalars, Vectors, Distance, Displacement, Speed & Velocity

-When the amount of the displacement happened is less than the distance covered, so, the object moves in a curved path (or any path doesn’t represent a straight line).
+When the amount of displacement is less than the distance covered, so, the object moves in a curved path (or any path that doesn’t represent a straight line).
 When the displacement of 2 different objects is equal. so, they have the same magnitude and move in the same direction.

 The displacement of a moving object equals zero.
 When the object returns to its primary position of movement, where the final position of movement is the same of its primary position.